 Making homemade sweet popcorn is super easy and fun.
 Holding the lid down as the hard little kernels loudly pop and bash against the sides of the saucepan never gets old.
-There is an endless amount of spices you could add, but I’ve gone for something a little different.
+There is an endless amount of spices you could add, but in this recipe I’ve gone for something a little different.
 My Chocolate and Clementine Popcorn are crunchy clusters of caramel popcorn, with cocoa nibs, roasted hazelnuts, clementine zest and lashings of dark chocolate.

 I love the way the caramel makes bigger clusters.
 It also holds in place those tasty little roasted hazelnuts and cocoa nibs.

 Clementine zest works wonderfully with the dark chocolate and makes it pretty festive!

 I think it makes a perfect snack to munch in front of all those Christmas movies.
 I plan to make these again to watch our favourite, The Grinch.
 Bring it on!